Actindo-AG/Documentation/Tasks/Operation/01_ManageEvents.md

     > [Info] If necessary, you can further assign an individual task to a specific user in the *Tasks* menu entry, see [Assign a task](./02_ManageTasks.md#assign-a-task).

-[comment]: <> (Muss man oder kann man ein responsible user und responsible user group hier auswählen?
+[comment]: <> (Sebi: Muss man oder kann man ein responsible user und responsible user group hier auswählen?
 Was passiert, wenn die Task keinem User/keiner Gruppe zugewiesen ist?
 Keine Email-Benachrichtigung geschickt?
 Oder wohin wird die Email geschickt, wenn eingestellt?)

 7. Click the [SAVE] button.
     A confirmation message is displayed.
 The event has been saved.
 The *Create event* view is closed.